Genereux-akotenou/Genereux-akotenou.github.io/src/content/blog/toward-rag-chatbot-part1.md

 )
 ```

-As we are doing this in new notebook we need to connect to our Database are retrieve our vector store so we can lauch our similarity search.
+As we are doing this in a new notebook, we need to connect to our database and retrieve our vector store so we can launch our similarity search.

 ```python
 from llama_index.vector_stores.postgres import PGVectorStore